WebAssembly/spec/spectec/test-prose/TEST.md

   b.
 Let YetE (`FUNC%%*%`(tmp1, t*{t}, instr*{instr})) be tmp0.
   c.
 Let YetE (`%->%`(tmp2, tmp3)) be tmp1.
   d.
 Let t_1^k be tmp2.
   e.
-Assert: due to validation, there are at least k values on the top of the stack.
+Assert: Due to validation, there are at least k values on the top of the stack.
   f.
 Pop val^k from the stack.
   g.
 Let t_2^n be tmp3.
   h.
 If the length of t_1^k is k, then: